Oieswarya/Maptcha/README.md

 - [JEM-Mapper Documentation](https://github.com/TazinRahman1105050/JEM-Mapper)
 - [Hifiasm Documentation](https://github.com/chhylp123/hifiasm)

-By following these steps, you should be able to set up and run Maptcha seamlessly.
 If you encounter any issues, please feel free to open an issue on the GitHub repository.